Upcoming event: See how our commerce options can help your business adapt to the shifting landscape at GoDaddy Open 2021 on September 28.

 “Our mission was to tell the story of how our innovative products give customers the power to unleash their creativity and change the world.”

-You can see just that in the product description of the MacBook Air.
+You can see just that in the product description of the latest MacBook Air.
 The copy immediately educates the reader on how this product will optimize their personal and professional lives.
+They also break down complex technological specs (like CPUs) and explain what that means for users in practice, i.e., you can complete more tasks and waste less battery.

 Write product descriptions that highlight your unique value proposition

-What makes your product different than the rest?
-Your unique value proposition (UVP) is your product’s differentiator, and you should include it near the beginning of your product description to quickly convince customers.
+What makes your product different from the rest?
+Your unique value proposition (UVP) is your product’s differentiator, it’s what makes it noteworthy, and also worth buying.
+You should include your UVP near the beginning of your product description to quickly convince customers.

 If you aren’t sure what that might be, do a little competitor research to see what other brands say about similar products and figure out why yours is different.